JessieArr/Text-Scripter/README.md

 `localFolder` allows you to load a second config from a second path nested inside of the .text-scripter folder.
 This allows developers to have a second set of personal diagnostic rules which don't need to be included in source control.
+Defaults to `local`.

 ### Diagnostics
 The fields for a diagnostic rule are as follows:

 - `text`: The text to be highlighted.
+- `regex`: The JS-flavored regex pattern to be searched for, e.g. `exa+mple` would match `exaaaample`.
 - `message`: The text displayed on hover and in the Problems pane for this diagnostic.
 - `severity`: (optional) One of `error`, `warn`, `info`, `hint`.
 Controls how VS Code higlights the text.
 Defaults to `warn`.
 - `fileExtensions`: (optional) CSV of file extensions the rule will apply for.
 Provide this to improve performance.